Our Pages

 Sherlock opened his mouth to speak

 “Thirdly and finally, however things may seem in the game itself, reality is something rather far removed.
-This entire setting and conversation for example, it’s all in your own head, in quite a few ways you are actually talking to yourself right now, if you were, for example, a Chinese super sleuth you would be talking to one of your ancestors right now.
-However much you might like it to be up to a higher power you are entirely the one who chooses if and when you go back in.
-What’s more, before you make your final decision you get a Preview and that, my friend, is the kicker”
+This entire setting and conversation for example, it’s all in your own head, in quite a few ways you are actually talking to yourself right now, if you were, for example, a Chinese super sleuth, you would be talking to one of your ancestors at this moment....

 The Dean gently nudged over a tray of tea and muffins.
 Sherlock, his mouth still open, was glad to find something to put inside it.
 He sipped the perfect tea, and chewed ruminatively.
-Outwardly and always he was the dapper Gentleman, inwardly his mind was racing at a speed that was actually quite a bit faster than light.
+Outwardly and always he was the dapper Gentleman, inwardly his mind was racing at lightning speed.

 He sighed again, but this could not have been a more different sigh than the previous unwordable exhalations of despair.
 Now he sighed the contented sigh of a man who has finally and irrevocably met a match he knows he will never meet.
 Moriarty was the only one who had approximated such pleasure in him in his ahhh, previous life.
 He took a punt